 Promoting electromobility is the declared goal of the Berlin Agency for Electromobility, or eMO for short.
-The agency, which is part of the Berlin-based business development agency Berlin Partner, has acted as a networker for people from various sectors since its foundation in 2010.
-Berlin, as the capital of Germany, is to become a center for sustainable mobility.
+The agency, which is part of the Berlin-based business development agency Berlin Partner, has acted as a networker for people from various sectors since it was founded in 2010.
+The aim is to make Berlin a center for sustainable mobility.

 Mr. Lobenberg, why do we need an agency for electromobility?

 Gernot Lobenberg: We see ourselves as an innovation agency.
-Innovations – and electromobility is one – are being established on the market at various speeds.
-Our aim is to accelerate the process by networking various players from politics, public administrations, business, and science.
-We provide information, bring the parties involved together, and try to drive the issue forward.
+New innovations – and this includes electromobility – are being established on the market at various speeds.
+Our aim is to accelerate the process by networking various players from politics, the public sector, business, and science.
+We provide information, bring the parties involved together, and work to drive the issue forward.

 And how do the different players benefit from working with you?

-We provide them with a type of platform to network and we also help steer them onto the right path.
+We provide them with a platform to network and also help steer them in the right direction.
 We give guidance to companies from a wide variety of sectors.
-We explain to them where they can apply for subsidies and who are the right people to contact in the administrations.
+We explain to them where they can apply for subsidies and who to contact in the government.
 In addition, we find partners to promote pilot projects, for example.
-Regular events such as workshops or lectures are also part of our offer.
+We also offer regular events such as workshops or lectures.
 Companies can present their projects and solutions for more sustainable mobility at these events.
-Furthermore, we advise politicians and administrators.
+Furthermore, we advise politicians and government officials.

-Politicians are always expressing the desire to establish Berlin as a leading center for electromobility.
+Politicians are constantly expressing the desire to establish Berlin as a leading center for electromobility.
 What are Berlin’s prospects in this area?

-Public perception is important as well as what is actually happening in terms of climate protection and quality of life.
+Public perception is important and what is happening in terms of climate protection and quality of life.
 This also applies to attracting new companies and to the charging infrastructure.
 In general, electromobility is still a long way from a real market breakthrough.
-But the breadth of providers in Berlin in the fields of electromobility and new mobility services is already unique in Germany, if not in Europe.
+But the number of providers in Berlin in the fields of electromobility and new mobility services is unprecedented in Germany, if not in Europe.

 Since 2011, Gernot Lobenberg has been the head of the Berlin Agency for Electric Mobility - eMO for short.
 Photo: fotostudio-charlottenburg, hedrich.mattescheckGBR